AEGEAN AND EASTERN MEDITERRANEAN

 Lipsi, Greece.
 A ten-mile downwind run from Patmos, Lipsi is presumed by some to be the island of Ogygia on which Odysseus was shipwrecked returning from Troy and where he was seduced by the siren Calypso.
 One or the other, the island or Calypso, charmed him for seven years.
 Today Lipsi's beaches are the principal attraction, though local wine and fresh seafood are also sirens.
 Discriminating diners have migrated to Taverna Manolis set in the town's back alleys.

 Leros, Greece.
 Eight miles off the wind from Lipsi, this is an island preferred by Athenian holiday-home buyers for its natural beauty and indented coast.
 It is also an island where real property passes from mother to daughter and where Athenian males might better proceed cautiously.
-A nice change of venue with a Knights castle which in 1506 was successfully defended by a single Knight Hospitaller, 18 year-old Paolo Simeoni, against an assault by Camali, Lord High Admiral of the Ottoman Navy, at the head of more than a dozen vessels with 500 marines.
+A nice change of venue with a Knights castle which in 1506 was successfully defended by a single Knight Hospitaller, 18 year-old Paolo Simeoni, against an assault by Camali, Lord High Admiral of the Ottoman Navy, at the head of more than a dozen vessels with 500 marines embarked.
 History aside, Leros is notable for charming by-ways, high-profile windmills, and fine dining at Taverna Psarapoula in Pandeli.

 Bodrum, Turkey.
 Eleven miles from Kos and birthplace of Herodotus, this town is striking from the sea and interesting once ashore.
-The Hospitaller castle is well preserved and encloses fascinating museums including one of treasures from the Nefertiti bronze age underwater recovery off Kas, the bazaar has considerable variety, and there is a broad selection of restaurants, some good.
+The Hospitaller castle is well preserved and encloses fascinating museums including one of treasures from the Nefertiti bronze age underwater recovery off Kas.
+The bazaar has considerable variety and there is a broad selection of restaurants, some good.
 Site of Seven Wonders tomb (ca353 BC) of Mausolus of Caria, Bodrum also has miles of beaches and parts of the walls providing the only real resistance to Alexander's march through the Near East.

 Gumusluk, Turkey.
 Fifteen miles from Bodrum, Gumusluk is within walking distance of "new" Myndos, a Carian town founded by Mausolus in the 4th century BC.
 The harbor here sheltered an Egyptian fleet throughout the following century and, in 44 BC, proved a brief haven for the ships of Gaius Cassius Longinus, one of Julius Caesar's assassins.
 "Old" Myndos, a Lelegian** town, is two miles to the SE.
 Gumusluk itself is whitewash and bougainvillea and rustic dining; the Aquarium Restaurant is long established and highly recommended.
 Cagey rug merchants abound.

 Bargylia Creek, Turkey.
-Twenty-two miles northeast of Gumusluk, mostly off the wind, this boot-shaped anchorage was the port for ancient Bargylia the ruins of which may be explored about 1500 yards south of the landing, including remains of a theater, odeon, aqueduct, and temple perhaps that of Artemis Cindyas.
+Twenty-two miles northeast of Gumusluk, mostly off the wind, this boot-shaped anchorage was the port for ancient Bargylia the ruins of which may be explored about 1500 yards south of the landing, including remains of a theater, odeum, aqueduct, and temple perhaps that of Artemis Cindyas.

 Kurin, Turkey.
 Four miles north of Bargylia Creek and the port of ancient Iasus.
 Memorialized in Iasus coinage is the association of boy and dolphin, and the dolphins still abound, playing in the white water of the Gulf of Gulluk.
 As for the boy, he was summoned to Babylon by Alexander and made head priest of the cult of Poseidon.
-Extensive ruins (as below at right) under continuous excavation off the beaten path.
+Extensive ruins (as at right) under continuous excavation off the beaten path.
 Fine seafood (the fresh seafood, not the farmed seafood).

 Altinkum, Turkey.
 Eighteen miles from Kurin just east of Point Poseidon.
 More than a mile of broad beach.
 Three miles by road from ancient Didyma and its remarkable Temple of Apollo, fifteen miles from ancient Miletus and its 15,000-seat Greco-Roman theater.
 And at Miletus a Byzantine castle on the hill above.